pallets/flask/docs/extensiondev.rst

 This is how users can then register dependencies to your extension in their :file:`setup.py` files.

-Flask sets up a redirect package called :data:`flask.ext` where users should import the extensions from.
-If you for instance have a package called ``flask_something`` users would import it as ``flask.ext.something``.
-This is done to transition from the old namespace packages.
-See :ref:`ext-import-transition` for more details.

 But what do extensions look like themselves?
 An extension has to ensure that it works with multiple Flask application instances at once.
 This is a requirement because many people will use patterns like the